bluepixelgroup/bluepixelgroup.com/src/case-studies/yournet.md

 title: "How we helped Yournet build a web proxy solution"
 date: "2020-12-31"

+testimonial: "I’ve worked with the BluePixel team on a couple of projects with the most recent one being Yournet.
+The guys are great to work with and are prepared to go the extra mile to solve issues, think outside the box and keep the customer happy.
+All of this is in addition to their technical expertise and project management skills.
+A very strong team and great value for money!"
 author:
   name: "James Quinn"
   role: "Co-founder"
   company: "Yournet"
+  image: ../assets/images/case-studies/yournet-author.png

 projectName: "Yournet"
 featuredImage: ../assets/images/case-studies/yournet-icon.png